 What are Antioxidants?

 Free radicals also contribute to aging and diseases like dementia and complications in diabetes.
 This process is avoidable by consuming antioxidants, which come in many forms.
 Many antioxidants are produced naturally by our body, and we take some with what we eat throughout our day.
-Fruits, tea, and coffee have vitamin C, vitamin E, beta-carotene, and polyphenols, all antioxidants.
+Fruits, tea, and coffee are antioxidant foods have vitamin C, vitamin E, beta-carotene, and polyphenols, all antioxidants.

 Milk and Antioxidants